-(EVIDENCE: timety submission of required components) CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Professionalism/4 The teacher candidate The teacher candidate The teacher candidate PI 4.3 submits assignment submits assignment submits assignment that is submits assignment that is The teacher candidate completely, professionally, completely and incomplete or incomplete or demonstrates professionalism by and attentive to formatting professionally.
-The unprofessionally unprofessionally presented. submitting assignments guidelines.
-The assignment assignment is on time. presented.
-The assignment is more completely, is on time.
-The assignment is late, than 1 week late. professionally and on within 1 week of due date. time.
+CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Professionalism/4 PI 4.3 The teacher candidate demonstrates professionalism by submitting assignments completely, professionally and on time.
+The teacher candidate submits assignment completely, professionally, and attentive to formatting guidelines.
+The assignment is on time.
+The teacher candidate submits assignment completely and professionally.
+The assignment is on time.
+The teacher candidate submits assignment that is incomplete or unprofessionally presented.
+The assignment is late, within 1 week of due date.
+The teacher candidate submits assignment that is incomplete or unprofessionally presented.
+The assignment is more than 1 week late.